Peer-to-peer learning occurs when students engage in collaborative learning.

 There is no one peer learning strategy.

-Any strategy involving collaboration of peers in a learning situation could be called ‘peer learning’.
+Any strategy involving the collaboration of peers in a learning situation could be called ‘peer learning’.

 1. Proctor model.